 Shareholders may submit proposals on matters appropriate for shareholder action at future Annual Meetings by following the SEC's rules.
-Proposals intended for inclusion in next year's proxy materials must be received by our Secretary no later than November 26, 2022.
+Proposals intended for inclusion in next year's proxy materials must be received by our Secretary no later than November 25, 2023.
 Additionally, shareholders may recommend a director candidate for consideration by the Management Development, Nominating and Governance Committee by submitting background information about the candidate, a description of his or her qualifications and the candidate's consent to being recommended as a candidate.
-If the candidate is to be considered for nomination at the next annual shareholder meeting, the submission must be received by our Corporate Secretary in writing no later than November 26, 2022.
+If the candidate is to be considered for nomination at the next annual shareholder meeting, the submission must be received by our Corporate Secretary in writing no later than November 25, 2023.

-Under our Amended and Restated Bylaws (Bylaws), a shareholder who wants to bring business before the Annual Meeting that has not been included in the proxy materials for the meeting, or who wants to nominate directors at the meeting, must be eligible to vote at the meeting and give written notice of the proposal to our corporate Secretary in accordance with the procedures contained in our Bylaws.
-For the 2023 Annual Meeting, the notice must be received by the Secretary no later than February 8, 2023, and no earlier than January 14, 2023.
+Under our Amended and Restated Bylaws (Bylaws), a shareholder who wants to bring business before the Annual Meeting that has not been included in the proxy materials for the meeting, or who wants to nominate directors at the meeting, must be eligible to vote at the meeting and give written notice of the proposal to our corporate Secretary in accordance with the SEC rules and the procedures contained in our Bylaws.
+For the 2024 Annual Meeting, the notice must be received by the Secretary no later than February 7, 2024, and no earlier than January 13, 2024.
 The notice must describe the proposal and why it should be approved, identify any material interest of the shareholder in the matter, and include other information required by our Bylaws.